Test ID: PHSP Prenatal Hepatitis Evaluation, Serum

 Interpretation

-HBeAg appears at approximately the same time as HBsAg and indicates that the virus is replicating, and the individual is infectious.
+Hepatitis B e antigen (HBeAg) appears at approximately the same time as HBsAg and indicates that the virus is replicating and the individual is infectious.
 Appearance of anti-HBe after the disappearance of HBsAg and HBeAg usually indicates recovery and loss of infectivity.

-Reactive hepatitis C virus (HCV) antibody screening results with signal-to-cutoff (S/Co) ratios of below 8.0 are not predictive of the true HCV antibody status; additional testing is recommended to confirm HCV antibody status.
+Reactive hepatitis C virus (HCV) antibody screening results with cutoff index (COI) at or below 20.0 are not predictive of the true HCV antibody status; additional testing is recommended to confirm HCV antibody status.

 Report Available